Who it's for: Sports fans, foodies, house-fanatics and young families that want to save cable TV costs.

 Sometimes, though, I had an out: I could click on the thumbnails for many shows and get the option to play them on demand — even restart a show that was halfway over according to the broadcast clock.
 That was the case for channels with their own content – be it Flea Market Flip on HGTV, Cutthroat Kitchen on Food Network or Expedition Unknown on the Travel Channel.
 With channels like TBS, which syndicate content, you can watch only what's currently airing.

 In addition to airing live, many shows offer the chance to play older episodes on demand,That's also, and most painfully, the case with ESPN: If you missed the game, it's gone.
-Unlike cable or satellite, Sling TV doesn't offer a DVR function.
+Unlike cable or satellite, Sling TV doesn't offer a DVR function (although one is in beta, and now available for Amazon devices).
 It's like watching TV circa 1998, before TiVo.

 I decided to live in the moment and channel surf by scrolling past all the channel icons to the play-button-meets-bullseye icon for On Now.
 Here the thumbnails at the bottom of the screen were for just what was currently playing.
 I watched some women's basketball and gymnastics on ESPN, some of The Help (which I think is in my Netflix queue) on TNT and a tiny bit of Ghosts of Girlfriends Past on TBS.